John Mullane: Inter-county

 In 2007 Mullane added a National Hurling League medal to his collection when Waterford defeated Kilkenny by 0–20 to 0–18 in the final.
 He later claimed a third Munster winners' medal as Waterford defeated Limerick by 3–17 to 1–14 in the provincial decider.
 While Waterford were viewed as possibly going on and winning the All-Ireland title for the first time in almost half a century, Limerick ambushed Mullane's side in the All-Ireland semi-final.
 Mullane himself was largely disappointing in this game having had a virus for several weeks leading up to the game.

 2008 began poorly for Waterford as the team lost their opening game to Clare as well as their manager Justin McCarthy.
 In spite of this poor start Mullane's side reached the All-Ireland final for the first time in forty-five years.
 Kilkenny provided the opposition and went on to trounce Waterford by 3–30 to 1–13 to claim a third All-Ireland title in-a-row.

 In spite of another disappointing season in 2009, Mullane finished off the year by collecting a second All Star award.

 Mullane lined out in another Munster final in 2010 with Cork providing the opposition.
 A 2–15 apiece draw was the result on that occasion, however, Waterford went on to win the replay after an extra-time goal by Dan Shanahan.
 It was a fourth Munster winners' medal for Mullane, a record that he shares with five other Waterford players.
 He later collected a third All Star award.

 Waterford faced back-to-back defeats by Tipperary in the Munster finals if 2011 and 2012.
 In spite of these disappointments Mullane collected his fourth and fifth All Star awards.

 In January 2013 Mullane announced his retirement from inter county hurling declaring that I just felt in the end that mentally it just broke me – I had enough.
 Physically I feel I could have gone on for another year or two, but mentally I'd had enough.

 Inter-provincial

 Mullane has also lined out with Munster in the inter-provincial hurling championship on a number of occasions.
 He was captain of the side in 2007 when he won his sole Railway Cup medal following a 2–22 to 2–19 defeat of Connacht.

 Television and Radio

 In 2014, Mullane made appearances on RTÉ2's 3rd season of Second Captains Live.
 Each week Mullane presented a modern-day version of "The Skills of Hurling", a show from the late 1970s which featured a young Brian Cody and other players from that era.
 Some of the 'skills' Mullane included were, 'Celebrating Winning a Free', 'The Shoulder Welcome', 'The Championship Haircut' and 'The Tunnel Sprint'.

-Since 2017 he has been co commentating major hurling matches on RTE Radio 1.
+Since 2017 he has been co commentating major hurling matches on RTÉ Radio 1.